chengr4/all-about-React/main-concepts/README.md

 When

-1. not wanting to write an event handeler
+1. not wanting to write an event handler
 2. convering a pre-existing codebase to React
 3. integrating a React application woth a non-React library